Lightning-AI/pytorch-lightning/docs/source/style_guide.rst

 * What splits were used?
 * How many samples does this dataset have?
-* What transformes were used?
+* What transforms were used?
 * etc...

 It's for this reason that we recommend you use datamodules.
 This is specially important when collaborating because